|

 definition they apply to email.
 Therefore, Spam is illegal

-in the UK (not that you'd notice of course ;-)
+in the UK (not that you'd notice of course ;-) The only European legislation in force

 which directly affects Spam throughout member states is the